 Bill Moyers recently interviewed Richard Painter, author of Taxation Only With Representation: The Conservative Conscience and Campaign Finance Reform and former White House counselor and chief ethical advisor to President George W. Bush.
 Here is the full transcript of their conversation.
-We encourage you to listen to the interview and subscribe to our podcast here.

 Bill Moyers: Welcome.